sonalisingh18/Tip-off/README.md

 ### :rocket: Project: Tip-off
-सब local is a web app developed for connecting local shops to their regular customers by online
     Tip-off: Teaching's Instant Progress (Tip-off meaning - passing secrete message) As a student sometimes we all have been in a classroom where the teacher's lecture was flying over our head, we thought that teacher should either reduce or increase his pace,